HTTP-RPC/Kilo/README.md

 ### Authentication
 Although it is possible to use the `java.net.Authenticator` class to authenticate service requests, this class can be difficult to work with, especially when dealing with multiple concurrent requests or authenticating to multiple services with different credentials.
 It also requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.

 HTTP-RPC provides an additional authentication mechanism that can be specified on a per-proxy basis.
-The `org.httprpc.Authentication` interface defines a single method that is used to authenticate each request submitted by a proxy instance:
+The `Authentication` interface defines a single method that is used to authenticate each request submitted by a proxy instance:

     public interface Authentication {
-        public void authenticate(HttpURLConnection connection);
+        public void authenticateRequest(HttpURLConnection connection);
     }

 Authentication providers are associated with a proxy instance via the `setAuthentication()` method of the `WebServiceProxy` class.
-For example, the following code associates an instance of `org.httprpc.BasicAuthentication` with a service proxy:
+For example, the following code associates an instance of `BasicAuthentication` with a service proxy:

     serviceProxy.setAuthentication(new BasicAuthentication("username", "password"));